mhartz25/blog_hugo/content/posts/normconf_2022.md

 I spent part of my holiday going through the backlog of all the great NormConf talks.
 There were some awesome topics discussed by some great folks in the data community.
-Tried to compile some notes and figured I'd post them here.
+Tried to compile my notes and figured I'd post them here.
 I don't have notes for every talk so be sure to check out https://normconf.com/ to find info on all the talks/speakers.

 Two themes I found consistent throughout many of the talks:
 - Most people are working on very unsexy but super important data work within their companies